 Alone Machomet remained with him alone.

 Not unknown to Nestorius.
-For he considered that he was not abandoning his master, for the purpose of discussing by what art he might satisfy his counsel.
+For Machomet considered that he was not abandoning his master, so that he discuss by what skilful means he could satisfactorily fulfil his own recommendation.

-'I have,' he said, 'oh father Nestorius, I have a plan sufficient for the things begin, useful, necessary and to be approved as far as has seemed to me, which I may bring forth to your elect.
-Let there may be your labour and caution, or rather let mine be with you, if you order, as quickly as you can, to set out explicitly and discretely and write in the elaborated order of a letter what must be done, what must be avoided, moreover how one should live through all things, how one should believe, and what must be adored.
+'I have,' he said, 'oh father Nestorius, I have a plan sufficient for the initiative we hae begun, useful, necessary and praiseworthy as far as it has seemed to me, which I may bring forth to your elect.
+May you work diligently and cautiously, or rather let me do so with you, if you order, as quickly as you can, to set out explicitly and discretely and write down, in the elaborated order of an epistle, what must be done, what must be avoided, moreover how one should live in all regards, how one should believe, and what must be adored.
 This scripture you will bind on the horns of a calf, which is to be shut in for two days so that it should not drink, and is to be sent out on the third day.
 You will see from there what follows.'

-While it had pleased Nestorius- for he was present to the art, which that man had devised- to obey his counsel, he did not delay and with the letter seized rather quickly, Nestorius and Machomet wrote in common the norm of the most doomed living for the Agarenes who were doomed and were to be doomed: this norm which they still preserve.
-What this man could not do through heresy, that man added through learning.
+Since it pleased Nestorius to obey Machomet's counsel since he was acutely aware of the skilful trick that man had devised, Nestorius did not delay.
+Rather quickly taking up the writing of the epistle, Nestorius and Machomet wrote in common the law code of the most doomed living for the Agarenes who were doomed and were to be doomed: this law code which they still preserve.
+What this Nestorius could not accomplish through heresy, that Machomet added through learning.

-Therefore after the completed perverse precepts were written together as one by the skills of the two, the day and place were set in advance with adroitness, by which Machomet should perform the master's embassy among his opinions.
-Set in advance, I say, was the place for the gathering, approximately one day's journey away from the room of Nestorius, where there was a lucid spring so necessary for the flowing crowd and very fertile for the grazing of cattle.
-What more?
-There came the day decided by both, and there rushed to meet Machomet a crowd of Agarenes,[xxx] intending to heart what he was reporting from the master and through himself.
-And as he dragged forth the day with many discourses, and held the crowd through several digressions, behold as the Sun was turning from the centre to the ninth hour, they looked at a calf sent out by Nestorius running at a distance so thirsty- for there it had known the spring.
+Therefore after the completed perverse precepts were written together as one by the skills of the two men, the day and place were set in advance with adroitness, by which Machomet should perform the master's embassy among his people.
+Set in advance, I say, was the place for the gathering, approximately one day's journey away from the habitation of Nestorius, at a place where there was a lucid spring both necessary for the crowd coming together and very fertile for the grazing of cattle.
+What more to say?
+The day decided by both came, and a crowd of Agarenes rushed to meet Machomet,[xxx] intending to hear what he was reporting from the master and through himself.
+And as he dragged out the day with many sermons, and held the crowd's attention through several digressions, behold as the Sun was turning from the centre to the ninth hour, they looked at a calf sent out by Nestorius and running at a distance, so thirsty as it was- for it knew that the spring was there.
 While all stood stupefied, Machomet alone knew what it was-

 He stood intrepid and addressed his friends.[xxxi]

-'Behold, we already hold what we have desired, we already see what we have expected; the place of all doubting has been taken away.
-The calf, which you see running, has come as a messenger of God; bearing on its horns the writings, by which we may live, and the speed of the one running indicates to us the great will of the one sending.'
+'Behold, we already know what we have desired, we already see what we have expected; room for all doubt has been taken away.
+The calf, which you see running, has come as a messenger of God; bearing on its horns the writings, by which we may live, and the speed of the running calf indicates to us the great will of the one sending.'

-As he said these things and other such things, by which he rendered their hearts stupefied at this- as he wished- and attentive and well-inclined- for he easily persuaded them- already the calf had come over the spring and satisfying its thirst, by the impulse of which it was carried- it lay at the bank on its knees, and with the unaccustomed appearance of its horns seen from afar it shuddered at individual touches under the wave.
-And so they surrounded and seized the calf with great effort and took away the scripture from its horns and read it, and placing those things that were contained in it as requiring to be preserved on their part with their own veneration, indeed as things sent from heaven, and they had no further doubt regarding this doctrine.
+As he said these things and other such things, by which he rendered their hearts stupefied about this (as he desired) and attentive and well-inclined (for he easily persuaded them) already the calf had come over to the spring and satisfying its thirst by the impulse of which it was carried, it lay at the bank on its knees, and seeing the unaccustomed appearance of its horns under the water it shuddered at individual touches of the water.
+And so the people surrounded and seized the calf with great effort and took away the scripture from its horns and read it.
+They considered those things that were contained in it as duties to be preserved on their part with their own veneration and indeed considered them as things sent from heaven, and thus they had no further doubt regarding this doctrine.

 Although Machomet was held as distinguished and great among them, Nestorius was much more distinguished and much greater.
 So many of the Agarenes rushed to him and began to adhere to his teaching.
-Indeed there came to be mixed in for this evil the offshoots of all evils: namely, envy and haughtiness.
+Indeed the offshoots of all evils came to be mixed in with this evil : namely, envy and haughtiness.
 For Machomet began to envy Nestorius' fame and desired for himself alone the name and honour of magisterium.
-He attained this with such art.
-And so on a certain night, while Nestorius and his disciples lay buried in sleep and wine,[xxxii] Machomet quietly arose, took a knife from the sheath of a certain fellow disciple sleeping, killed the master, and put back the bloody knife into the sheath from where he took it away, and thus proceeded to sleep.
-And when in the morning the perpetrator of such a great crime was sought, by Machomet's pronouncement and counsel, there was a search among all and the one in whose presence was found the bloody iron, was hanged by a noose, although innocent, and ended his life.
-And so Machomet was chosen by the disciples in the place of Nestorius, and as he had sought, the fame, which was previously of the two men, came into Machomet alone.
-Therefore he decreed as the status of law, that no one of the Agarenes should use wine, because through drunkenness such things were perpetrated against Nestorius.
-But he had done this, so that he should dissimulate his own blame all the more.
+He attained this by means of the following trick.
+On a certain night, while Nestorius and his disciples lay buried in sleep and drunken stupor caused by wine,[xxxii] Machomet quietly arose, took a knife from the sheath of a certain fellow disciple sleeping, killed the master, and put back the bloody knife into the sheath from where he took it away, and thus proceeded to sleep.
+And when in the morning there was an attempt to find the perpetrator of such a great crime, then by Machomet's pronouncement and counsel, there was a search among all and the one in whose presence was found the bloody sword was hanged by a noose despite the fact that he was innocent, and thus this individual came to the end of his life.
+And so Machomet was chosen by the disciples in the place of Nestorius, and as he had sought, the fame, which was previously of the two men, came into Machomet's hands alone.
+Therefore he decreed as the status of law, that no one of the Agarenes should consume wine, because through drunkenness such things were perpetrated against Nestorius.
+But he issued this commandment, so that he should deceptively conceal his own fault all the more.
 Nonetheless up to this day that law is preserved among them.

-Not long after the king of the Agarenes from Babilonia died, and since he had no son, he let his wife become heir of the kingdom.
-And soon enough, Machomet, roused by the spirit, by which he was wholly driven, and I mean here the spirit of confusion and haughtiness, relied on his own skill and began to consider how he might marry the queen and gain control of the kingdom.
+Not long after, the king of the Agarenes from Babilonia died, and since he had no son, he let his wife become heir of the kingdom.
+And soon enough, Machomet, roused by the spirit by which he was wholly driven, and I mean here the spirit of confusion and haughtiness, relied on his own cunning and began to consider how he might marry the queen and gain control of the kingdom.
 Therefore he found a certain assistant for his wickedness, whom he instructed cautiously as to what he should say and directed to address the queen.
 As he was permitted to have a secret address with the queen, he said: 'For a long time, oh queen, I had neglected to bring to you a vision that I had seen.
-But admonished rather harshly for the third time, I dare not to keep quiet to you the things I had seen and the things I had heard, but I wish that you should listen with placid heart.
+But admonished rather harshly for the third time, I dare not to keep concealed from you the things I had seen and the things I had heard, but I wish that you should listen with placid heart.
 Has fame not brought anything to you concerning a certain Machomet, by whose merits and labour a new and particular sect has been brought to our people?
-For many of our people have gone away after him.[xxxiii]
+For many of our people have come to follow him.[xxxiii]
 Indeed you have been ordered by heaven to have this man as your husband and the consort of your kingdom.
-Also from him you will have a son who will have command over the whole world.'
-Having received such words, the queen at first was dumbfounded; for she doubted if he was reporting true things.
+Also from him you will have a son who will have rule over the whole world.'
+After hearing such words, the queen at first was dumbfounded; for she doubted if this messenger was reporting true things.

-At last as the mind of the woman is easy in both parts, she said" 'I had heard about this Machomet, but, as he was isolated from men in solitude and began to be freely devoted to some unknown god of his, I am not sure, whether he wishes to care further about such things.'
+Eventually, as the woman's mind easily gives way in both parts, she said: 'I had heard about this Machomet, but, as he was isolated from men in solitude and began to be freely devoted to some unknown god of his, I am not sure, whether he wishes to show concern about such matters.'
 And at the same time, she ordered for him to be led into her presence.
-When he had reached the place and the queen had a conversation with him concerning marriage.
-That chameleon said: 'I have known that you are the wife destined for me from heaven, but I should wish, if it were right, to oppose things destined, if I did not have the hope of promised offspring.
+When he reached the place and the queen had a conversation with him concerning marriage, that chameleon said: 'I have known that you are the wife destined for me from heaven, but I should wish, if it were right, to oppose things destined for me, if I did not have the hope of promised offspring.
 Indeed he who tries to prevent from happening that which is to come, errs within.'

 By this skill he gained the royal wife and was also elevated with royal honour, of course such that his mishap would be graver, the higher the step he ascended.
-Therefore after he gained sufficient strength in the kingdom, he increased and carried forth the aforementioned sect by his skills and compelled by force all to follow it: those whom he could not convince to do so out of their own will.
-And so he became so wondrous among his own people, that it was decided to invoke instead of God.
-For so strong was his learning.
+Therefore after he gained sufficient strength in the kingdom, he bolstered and strengthened the aforementioned sect by his skills and forcibly compelled all to follow it: that is, those whom he could not convince to do so out of their own will.
+And so he became so wondrous among his own people, that it was decided to invoke him instead of God.
+For so strong was his doctrine.

-Finally, when the land could hardly sustain any longer his wickedness, the one who causes the stumbling of souls, whom he always served, foresaw a demise befitting his life and an end worthy for himself.
-For after he seemed to have made a perpetual name for himself, as he turned the whole kingdom to his error, when he was going out into the wood one day to hunt and had wandered by chance far away from his own people, he suddenly fell into a flock of pigs, by whom he was torn apart limb by limb and he was eaten within such that, nothing of him remained except his right arm.
-Hence it was decreed among all the Agarenes that henceforth no one should ever make use of pigs, and this law is still preserved most whole among them, because their king- their teacher and prophet- was consumed by pigs.
+Finally, when the land could hardly sustain any longer his wickedness, the one who causes the stumbling of souls, whom Machomet always served, foresaw a demise befitting his life and an end worthy for himself.
+For after Machomet seemed to have made a perpetual name for himself and had converted his entire kingdom to his error, he went out to the wood one day to hunt and wandered by chance far away from his own people.
+Suddenly he fell into a flock of pigs, by whom he was torn apart limb by limb and he was eaten within such that nothing of him remained except his right arm.
+Hence it was decreed among all the Agarenes that henceforth no one should ever consume pigs, and this law is still preserved with utmost integrity among them, because their king- their teacher and prophet- was consumed by pigs.

 And deservedly was the king to be consumed by pigs,